orlof/xcb3-ext/readme.md

 - **Flexibility**: XCB3-GFX can operate with any of the VIC banks (0-3).
 Unlike some other libraries, there's no "hard-coded" memory location for the bitmap, screen, or font, which provides developers with a high degree of flexibility.
 XCB3-GFX drawing primitives work even if target memory is located in bank 3 "behind" io and kernel.

 - **Performance**: XCB3-GFX is not the fastest library, but it ain't slow either.
 It can plot random hires lines at a rate of approximately 235 pixels within 1/50s, with an average line length of 142 pixels.
 Philosophy of this library is to try balancing performance, memory consumption and usability.
 For example, XCB3-GFX uses only 25x2 bytes for bitmap y-tables while 200x2 bytes would improve the performance.
+Current release contains self modifying code (in Text routine) that makes it unsuitable for ROM.
+There is also a separate branch feature/no_smc where self modifying code is replaced with a branching structure that is 8-10 cycles/pixel slower.

 - **Usage Note**: For the sake of maintaining a decent performance, there's no built-in sanity check for the input arguments.
 As a result, if users input values that instruct drawings outside of the screen boundaries, the library's behavior becomes undefined, and it won't provide warnings or errors.